Spirals-Team/librepair-experiments/README.md

 The repository contains the builds collected in the period between February 2017 and August 2018.

-There are currently 14.137 build JSON files in the `builds` folder, each of them associated to a Continuous Integration (CI) build failure of a Java program that uses Maven as building tool.
+There are currently 14.137 build JSON files in the `builds` folder, each of them associated with a Continuous Integration (CI) build failure of a Java program that uses Maven as building tool.

 The name of these JSON files corresponds to the Travis CI build identifier and their content is the result of the Travis CI API V3 ```GET /build/{build.id}```.
 More details can be found on the [official documentation](https://docs.travis-ci.com/user/developer/#api-v3).

-There are 14.137 different branches (excluding master branch), each of them associated to a build failure.
+There are 14.137 different branches (excluding master branch), each of them associated with a build failure.
 In particular, every branch can have 2, 3 or 4 commits, as reported in the following table:

 |                            | 2 commits   | 3 commits   | 4 commits   |
 |----------------------------|:-----------:|:-----------:|:-----------:|